 There are even direct flights to Bikaner if you’re coming from further afield so it makes the perfect weekend getaway without the fuss of long-term travel.

 Bikaner has a domestic airport which is located around 15 kilometres from the main part of the city.

-There are current direct flights that run from Delhi and Jaipur and the prices are pretty reasonable.
-From Jaipur, I found tickets for less that 1,500 rupees (£17!) for one way!
+There are currently direct flights that run from Delhi and Jaipur and the prices are pretty reasonable.
+From Jaipur, I found tickets for less than 1,500 rupees (£17!) for one way!